 Bentonville Library seeks positive and enthusiastic individuals who enjoy public service, practice proactive customer relations and value lifelong learning.

 Every employee plays an integral role in the library's team, to successfully implement public services, policies, procedures and programs in accordance with the library's mission.
 All BPL jobs require a strong focus on customer service, professionalism, teamwork and technology experience.
 Further, all positions require the application of elementary principles of library and information sciences.
+Other duties may be assigned; attendance is required of all positions.
 Complete job descriptions are available upon request.

 BPL is a City of Bentonville department, adhering to the city's employment and personnel policies.

-Schedule: Part-time shift is 15 hours per week.
+Part-time shift is 15.5 hours per week (evening and weekend hours)